Fashion mogul Peter Nygard facing sex trafficking charges

 He plans to seek bail and his next scheduled hearing is on January 13.

-Nygard also faces class-action civil litigation in Manhattan by 57 unnamed women accusing him of sexual misconduct.
+Nygard also faces class-action civil litigation in Manhattan, with 57 unnamed women accusing him of sexual misconduct.
 He has denied wrongdoing.

 Born in Finland, Nygard grew up in Manitoba, eventually running his own namesake clothing companies and becoming one of Canada’s wealthiest people.

-Authorities said victims were assaulted by Nygard or his associates, with some drugged to ensure they met his sexual demands, and that Nygard often targeted disadvantaged or vulnerable victims.
+Authorities said victims were assaulted by Nygard or his associates, with some drugged to ensure they met his sexual demands.
+Nygard is alleged to have often targeted disadvantaged or vulnerable victims.

 The nine-count indictment said Nygard used multiple means to recruit victims.